andyesprg/shooter-game-with-love2D/README.md

  This is a space game where you have to try to survive to enemies, good luck!
  ***

- I am new at Love2D, but, I started this project with a tutorial of 200 lines of code and then, with some help, I finish this game with 1600.
+ I am new at Love2D, but I started this project with a tutorial of 200 lines of code and then, with some help, I finished this game with 1600.
- This code can be long for the newbies like me, is for that reason that I tried to explain (in spanish) the functions of each part of it.
+ This code can be long for the newbies like me, so I tried to explain (in spanish) the functions for each part of it.
  ***

  Here, I will explain the controls of the game: